1300 669 711 - Australia

 Messages From Fake LinkedIn Accounts

-Messages from fake LinkedIn accounts can vary widely, including phishing scams attempting to obtain sensitive information like login credentials or financial details, job scams offering fake employment opportunities to collect personal data or money, and connection requests containing spam links leading to malicious websites.
-Additionally, fake accounts may distribute malware through messages with attachments or links, or promote fake business ventures, investment opportunities, or survey scams to deceive recipients.
-Unsolicited marketing messages and advertisements from fake accounts may also flood users’ inboxes.
+Messages from fake LinkedIn accounts can vary widely in their content and intent.
+They can include phishing scams attempting to obtain sensitive information like login credentials or financial details, job scams offering fake employment opportunities to collect personal data or money, and connection requests containing spam links leading to malicious websites.
+Fake accounts sometimes also spread malware through messages with attachments or links.
+They may promote fake business ventures, investment opportunities or survey scams to trick you.
+LinkedIn users also report that unsolicited marketing messages and advertisements from fake accounts flood their inboxes.

 Message from account on LinkedIn trying to scam user